/ Programming Ib: Assignment

 - Has a method that prints the 2D array to another file, so

-that the correct reading of the maps can be verified by using "diff" in
+that the correct reading of the maps can be verified by

 - Create a class GameLogic that: